 Biometric time clocks eliminate employee time theft.

 According to a study, a $5,000 investment in biometric employee time and attendance equipment resulted in a $15,000 annual savings.
 How?
 Due to greater productivity and the elimination of buddy punching.
-Biometric time and attendance reduce the need for employees to clock in and out and reconcile paper timesheets.
+This reduce the need for employees to clock in and out and reconcile paper timesheets.
 This allows for a more fair and balanced allocation of resources to other initiatives that enhance employee productivity.

 Reduced administrative costs

-Biometrics not only saves employees time by eliminating the need to keep manual time and attendance records, but it also lowers administrative expenses by:
+Biometrics not only saves employees time by eliminating the need to keep manual records, but it also lowers administrative expenses by:

 - Lowering staff overhead